deeptigp/deeptigp.github.io/index.md

 <br> <br>

 ## News
+- [Feb'26] Invited talks at the Computer Vision seminar at Northeastern University and <a href="https://trustworthy-ai-workshop.github.io/encore-2026/"> NSF ENCORE Worskhop </a> held at USCD.
+- [Feb'26] Our work to build <a href="https://www.bu.edu/articles/2026/can-artificial-intelligence-help-emergency-responders-save-children/?utm_campaign=social_experts&utm_source=linkedin&utm_medium=link&utm_content=research_publichealth"> AI assistants for pediatric emergency care </a> was covered by BU News!
-- Interviewed by <a href="https://www.rsipvision.com/ComputerVisionNews-2025December/21/"> Computer Vision News </a> on my research trajectory.
+- [Dec'25] Interviewed by <a href="https://www.rsipvision.com/ComputerVisionNews-2025December/21/"> Computer Vision News </a> on my research trajectory.
 - Received the <a href="https://www.nsf.gov/focus-areas/ai/nairr"> NAIRR Deep Partnership program </a> award!
 - Gave two talks at ICCV'25, one on interpretability of generative models at <a href="https://excv-workshop.github.io/" >Explainable Computer Vision: Quo Vadis? </a>, another on the techniques to improve fine-grained prompt alignment of generations at <a href="https://cvam-workshop.github.io/"> Computer Vision in Advertising and Marketing </a>
 - Received <a href="https://www.bu.edu/articles/2025/bu-junior-faculty-career-development-professors/"> Moorman-Simon Interdisciplinary Career Development Professorship </a> award from Boston University for the years 2025-2028 for conducting interdisciplinary work!
-- Serving as a senior Area Chair for CVPR'26!
-- I served as one of the chairs for the <a href="https://cvpr.thecvf.com/Conferences/2025/Organizers"> Broadening Participation</a> at CVPR'25.
-Our goal was to identify students who don't have the financial means to attend and support them.
+- Serving as an Area Chair and a PC for <a href="https://cvpr.thecvf.com/Conferences/2026/Organizers"> Broadening Participation</a> at CVPR'26!
+Goal of BP is to identify students who don't have the financial means to attend and support them.
-- I'll be speaking at <a href="https://vision-x-nyu.github.io/scalable-vision-cvpr2025/"> Scalable Generative Models in Computer Vision</a> and <a href="https://worldmodelbench.github.io/"> WorldModelBench: The 1st Workshop on Benchmarking World Models </a> at CVPR'25
--  Named Computing & Data Sciences (CDS) <a href="https://www.bu.edu/cds-faculty/culture-community/faculty/faculty-fellows/">Faculty Fellow</a> in 2024.

 ## My Research Group
 **PhD students**